 On view November 1, 2014 to February 8, 2015

 Curated by Melissa Bennett, Curator of Contemporary Art

 Hamilton has a very rich artists’ scene, and a great number of brilliant painters.
 On the occasion of the AGH centennial, this exhibition features ten artists from the Greater Hamilton area, many of whom are not well-known, showcasing the diverse subject matter, techniques and materials that are of the moment in contemporary painting practices.
-Fresh from the studios, the exhibition includes over thirty works in landscape, portraiture and abstraction.
+Direct from the artist’s studios and local private collections, the exhibition includes over thirty works in landscape, portraiture and abstraction.
 From lush oil paintings to a sculptural installation, the range of media, form and scale is intriguing.
 However the psychological weight of the subject matter prevails, as it is activated by the materials.
 Whether an intimate portrayal of a model, or an intuitive and gestural expression of the environment, the pieces are captivating, powerful, and impressive for their ability to engage the viewer on a subconscious level.
 Featured artists are Jennifer Carvalho, Catherine Gibbon, David Hucal, Daniel Hutchinson, Charles Meanwell, Matthew Schofield, Christina Sealey, Beth Stuart, Lorne Toews and Manny Trinh.